Meerkat National Park

-Meerkat National Park is a large National Park in the Northern Cape, South Africa, that encompasses the Square Kilometre Array, MeerKAT and HERA telescopes.
-To ensure long term viability of the Karoo site for the MeerKAT and SKA projects, and for other radio astronomy instruments, the South African Parliament passed the Astronomy Geographic Advantage Act, in 2007.
-The act gives the Minister of Science and Technology the authority to protect areas, through regulations, that are of strategic national importance for astronomy and related scientific endeavours.
-The park does not allow visitors.
+Meerkat National Park is a large National Park in the Northern Cape, South Africa, that encompasses the Square Kilometre Array's MeerKAT, PAPER and HERA telescopes.

+The park only allows visitors on preselect days during the year.

 History

 The National Research Foundation purchased privately owned rangeland, removed livestock from the area and placed it under the protection of SANParks.
 In 2020, this park was declared in partnership with the National Research Foundation and the Square Kilometre Array project.
 It added 3.4% to South Africa's national parks.
-In addition to hosting the SKA project, one of the objectives in creating the park was to increase the protection range of three unprotected ecoregions, including the Nama Karoo ecoregion from 1.5% to 2%; and in doing so, conserve the vulnerable quiver tree forests and other threatened species in the region.

 Objectives

-The park will seek to study large-scale management of the area, and the impact of climate change on the local ecosystem.
+In addition to hosting the Square Kilometre Array and other astronomical research projects, the National Research Foundation's South African Environmental Observation Network will seek to study large-scale management and long-term environmental research of the area, and the impact of climate change on the local ecosystem.

+One of the objectives in creating the park was to increase the protection range of three unprotected ecoregions, including the Nama Karoo ecoregion from 1.5% to 2%; and in doing so, conserve the vulnerable quiver tree forests and other threatened species in the region.

+Regulation

+To ensure long term viability of the Karoo site for the Square Kilometre Array project and other radio astronomy instruments, the Parliament of South Africa passed the Astronomy Geographic Advantage Act, 2007.
+The act gives the Minister of Science and Technology the authority to protect areas, through regulations, that are of strategic national importance for astronomy and related scientific endeavours.

 Ecology

-After declaring the park, a number of steps were taken to rehabilitate the land, including the removal of livestock, fences and copses of alien mesquite, this saw an increase in wildlife numbers.
+After declaring the park, a number of steps were taken to rehabilitate the land, including the removal of livestock, fences and copses of alien mesquite; this saw an increase in wildlife numbers.
 The park has a healthy population of quiver trees.

+Vegetation types

+The park comprises five types of vegetation, namely Bushmanland Basin Shrubland, an aquatic type zone called Bushmanland Vloere, Northern Upper Karoo, Upper Karoo Hardeveld, and Western Upper Karoo vegetation.

+223 plant species were documented in the park.

 Biodiversity

+There are 29 species of herpetofauna in the park (6 amphibians and 23 reptiles).